Esadelx/logAnalysis/README.md

 # logAnalysis
 Udaicty project 3 logs Analysis

-logsdata Analysis report of adatabase using logs report using postgresql, pgadmin and Python
+logs data Analysis report of adatabase using logs report using postgresql, pgadmin and Python

 The project consist of 3 main functions as following: